 2. Add a small handful of favorite dried fruits (or experiment with fresh fruits), or use a cup or so of juice.

 3. Optional: Add other flavorings if desired ( fresh ginger, organic orange peel, etc.),

 4. Let ferment another day or two, with lid or cap on.
 Check the bottle after a day or so (if you have the Grolsch-type bottle with resealable cap), to see if it’s fizzy enough.
-Refrigerate, for a week or so.
+Refrigerate after about two days.
+Will keep for a couple weeks, refrigerated.
 Remove lid with care, as it may become quite bubbly!